Benbinbin/TagDown/README.md

 在 [wiki](https://github.com/Benbinbin/TagDown/wiki/TagDown-%E6%89%A9%E5%B1%95%E7%A8%8B%E5%BA%8F%E5%BC%80%E5%8F%91%E7%AC%94%E8%AE%B0) 或[掘金](https://juejin.cn/column/7018368500662009892)可查看该项目的开发笔记。

 ## Version
+* [v2.1.0] Added database backing up with WebDAV feature, added sharing bookmarks as gist feature.
+Optimized the interaction of popup page and provide more customization options.

 * [v2.0.0](https://github.com/Benbinbin/TagDown/releases/tag/v2.0.0) providing two modes, **tree mode** and **grid mode**, to **browser and visualize** the hierarchy bookmarks data, you can **add** new bookmarks and **edit** the existed bookmarks with some tags and groups in Version 2.0.0.
 With tags and groups attached to bookmark, you can **export bookmarks in many ways**.
 All data will be save in local, you can **export the entire database or restore it by importing backup data** at any time, so feel free to use this extension and chrome as your bookmarks manager.

 * [v1.0.0](https://github.com/Benbinbin/BookDown/releases/tag/v1.0.0) provide two modes to visualize the hierarchy data, you can **browser and visualize** the hierarchy bookmarks data fast and conveniently.